-Patch of Land (PoL) is one of many crowdfunding real estate platforms similar to others we’ve previously reviewed, including Realty Mogul, RealtyShares, Sharestates, RealCrowd and Fundrise.
+Patch of Land (PoL) is a crowdfunding real estate platform similar to others we’ve previously reviewed, including Realty Mogul, Sharestates, RealCrowd and Fundrise.
 Each of these services is slightly different and typically caters to a specific niche, but they’re all conceptually the same — providing an online technology platform that facilitates a match-up between real estate operators looking to raise capital and accredited investors looking to invest directly in specific brick-and-mortar real estate projects through cash-flowing loans.

 Launched in 2013 and headquartered in Los Angeles (with a satellite office in New York City), Patch of Land uses technology and data to provide transparent and low-minimum real estate investing opportunities in both residential and commercial projects.